alissatroiano/8-your-heart-out/README.md

 - [GitHub Pages](https://pages.github.com/) was used to deploy the project.

+- - [Git](https://git-scm.com/doc) - was used for version control

 ## ACKNOWLEDGEMENTS

 - This game was built for [Code Institute's February 2022 'Love is in the Air' Hackathon](https://hackathon.codeinstitute.net/hackathon/public/17/)

+- This game was inspired by the newly famous game, [Wordle](https://www.nytimes.com/games/wordle/index.html)